Integrating the Android SDK

 FyberInneractiveAdManagerClass.getDeclaredMethod("setUserId", String.class); setUserIdStaticMethod.invoke(null, userId);

-Review the below GDPR related instructions (available starting Android v7.1.5 SDK and legacy version v6.5.6)
+Review the below GDPR-related instructions (available starting Android v7.1.5 SDK and legacy version v6.5.6)

 Step 5: Adding User Consent